 Some books, databases, and other resources you might consult may be organized by family, or by genus.
 They may have an index listing scientific names, and another index with common names, or an index that lists all of them together.

 Sometimes, you may not find information about your particular species in an information resource, but you might find information about its genus.
-This can still be useful, as all plants in a given genus share common characteristics.
+This can still be useful because all plants in a given genus share common characteristics.

 When searching for your plant in a database on the Web, try these tips: